meeramenon07/restaurant-website-Sawasdee/README.md

 I took this project as an opportunity to familiarize myself with React.js and contemporary web development practices.
 I started this project using the `create-react-app` boilerplate.
 Then, routing is implemented using components from `react-router-dom`.

 Overall, all of the technologies used in this project were:
-Reactjs, JSX, HTML, Vanilla JavaScript, and CSS.
+Reactjs, JSX, HTML, Vanilla JavaScript, CSS, and npm.

 ### Future Addition Plans